mutyalusheshu/mutyalusheshu/README.md

 - 👋 Hi, I’m @mutyalusheshu
-- 👀 I’m interested in Soil water & crop modeling, climate change and crop simulation models
+- 👀 I’m interested in Soil, water & crop modeling, climate change and crop simulation models
-- 🌱 I’m currently learning Automatic irrigation managment and Soil-Water Dynamics
+- 🌱 I’m currently doing PhD at University of Tenneessee
-- 💞️ I’m looking to collaborate on Crop, soil and water data as well as Soil carbon Sequestration works
+- 💞️ I’m looking to collaborate on Crop, soil and water data as well as Soil Green House Emissions and carbon Sequestration works
 - 📫 How to reach me (Email- mutyalusheshu@gmail.com)

 <!---